Developing Critical Elements for Performance Plans

 • Two research forums convened that further stated IC goals and incorporate management, stakeholder, and client specifications and requirements.

-• Customized Leadership Development courses delivered to participants by Dec.
-31.
+• Customized Leadership Development courses delivered to participants on a quarterly basis.

 • Implementation of all proposed enhancements to the New Employee Orientation program by June 30.